Danack/RfcCodex/class_scoping_improvements.md

 ## Notes

+### Solution using static analysis

+DaveLiddament has a [PHP Language Extensions](https://github.com/DaveLiddament/php-language-extensions) library:

+> This library provides attributes that are used by static analysers to enforce new language features.
+The intention, at least initially, is that these extra language features are enforced by static analysis tools (such as Psalm, PHPStan and, ideally, PhpStorm) and NOT at runtime.

+In particular, it supports a [#[Friend] attribute for classes](https://github.com/DaveLiddament/php-language-extensions#friend).

+### Previous RFC

 The idea of importing C++ style 'friendship' declarations was rejected quite decisively: https://wiki.php.net/rfc/friend-classes

 It looks like there may be another draft: https://wiki.php.net/rfc/namespace-visibility